- Start: Twin Falls, ID

-In collage my friend Kevin and his wife were stationed in Mountain Home, ID.
-When I would visit we would fish a beautiful little creek in the middle of farmers fields filled with hungry trout that would take a fly and fight for their lives by spinning cartwheels through the air.
+In collage my friend Kevin was stationed in Mountain Home, ID.
+When I would visit we fished a beautiful little creek in the middle of farm fields filled with hungry trout that would take a fly and fight for their lives by spinning cartwheels through the air.
 When I saw the sign for Bliss, ID.
 20 minutes into our drive, I thought I would show Boy one of the places I fished in my youth.

-Ok, it was now 6:00 pm and we had put a whopping 50 miles under us.
-Sure we’d had the time of our lives but we got to roll.
+Ok, it was now 6:00 p.m. and we had put a whopping 50 miles under us.
+Sure we’d had the time of our lives but we have to put some miles down.
 What gets worse gas mileage than a brick in a wind tunnel?
-How about our FJ driving 75 mph, against the wind, up hill wearing big heavy tires.
-At this rate we made good time but paid the price at the pump.
+How about our Toyota FJ Cruiser driving 75 mph, against the wind, up hill wearing big heavy tires.
+At this rate we made good time but paid a huge price at the gas pump.

 The country stretching out in front of us was unbelievably beautiful and at sunset the hills glowed pink and orange with hints of yellow and brown.
-As the sunset rolled into darkness, we continued to roll through Baker, Pendelton, and The Dalles into Portland Oregon and down to Wilsonville.
+As the sunset rolled into darkness, we continued to drive through Baker, Pendelton, The Dalles and into Portland Oregon down to Wilsonville.
 My sister said she would be up late and just give her a call when we arrived.
-Standing out side at 2:30 am with our stuff calling Club Killelea’s for the fifth time we started to wonder if the vacancy sign had been pulled in.
-Just as we were about to start waking the neighborhood the door swung open and we ran inside before she changed her mind.
+Standing out side at 2:30 a.m. with our stuff calling Club Killelea’s for the fifth time we started to wonder if the vacancy sign had been pulled in.
+Just as we were about to start waking the neighborhood, the door swung open and we ran inside before she changed her mind.
 Service with a smile.
 Even at this late hour, we were still welcome and found the guest beds turned down and pillows fluffed.

 Mark: Thanks for the great comment.
 We look forward to running another trail with you soon so you can show us how you tackle the really gnarly stuff.